patcon/martus-tails-buildserver/README.md

 Tails buildserver for generating "child" Tails USBs that are pre-configured to run the Martus software on first boot.

+## Why?

+Martus would benefit from a secure environment, but requires Java 8.
+Neither Martus nor Java 8 have much hope of being deployed with stock Tails in the near future, and so we need another solution.

 ## Goals

 * Buildserver should be a Tails environment.